mlfoundations/open_clip/README.md

 #### Single-Node

 We make use of `torchrun` to launch distributed jobs.
-The following launches a a job on a node of 4 GPUs:
+The following launches a job on a node of 4 GPUs:

 ```bash
 cd open_clip/src